gonz4lex/gonz4lex-website-archive/content/pages/contact.md

-Title: Contact
-Slug: Contact
+title: Contact
+slug: contact
-Author: Alex
+author: Alex
-Summary: Spiders are dancing in your desk.

 Are you really sure you want to contact me?